// SPDX-License-Identifier: MIT // SpatialDDS Specification 1.4 (© Open AR Cloud Initiative)

 SpatialDDS uses structured frame references via the FrameRef { uuid, fqn } type.

-See Appendix G Frame Identifiers (Normative) for the complete definition and naming rules.
+See Appendix G Frame Identifiers (Informative Reference) for the complete definition and naming rules.

 Discovery is how SpatialDDS peers find each other, advertise what they publish, and select compatible streams.
 Think of it as a built-in directory that rides the same bus: nodes announce, others filter and subscribe.